RGuinn1207/GitPages/index.md

 title: Welcome to my blog
 ---

-This is where I will be psending the next few hours.
+This is where I will be spending the next few hours.
 Walking through this tutoral.